Satellite Imagery Analytics In Environmental Monitoring

 Custom projects of our team like mining site monitoring can extend to a variety of different industries that can potentially benefit from satellite imagery and data analytics.

-By 2025, we will be able to provide high-resolution data from our EOS SAT constellation of satellites.
-As of now, we have launched the first one of them into the Earth’s low orbit, and six more will be launched over the next two years.
+In 2023, we launched the EOS SAT-1 high-resolution satellite into the Earth’s low orbit.
 We have a strong team of more than 60 scientists, including 25 Ph.Ds, and we’re currently open to exploring opportunities for collaboration.

 EOS Data Analytics has ambitious plans on improving its satellite analytics platforms and is sure to help even more organizations and individuals fight climate change and reach sustainability in their nature conservation efforts in the following year